spatialos/gdk-for-unity/docs/content/faqs/faqs.md

 ## 5. Is the GDK for Unity on Windows only or also on MacOS X?

 The GDK supports both Windows and MacOS X for development.
-We have experienced some stability issues with the Unity ECS on Mac OS, however this should be resolved by Unity in the near future.
+We have experienced some stability issues with the Unity ECS on Mac OS, and have reported these to [Unity](https://fogbugz.unity3d.com/default.asp?1064084_q5lp4g8hn0vhp706).